 What Other Requirements Come With a Bankruptcy Filing?

 Bankruptcy is a major life decision that needs to be treated seriously.
 Because of this, most individuals filing for personal bankruptcy are legally required to participate in both credit counseling and a debt management educational course.
 In both cases, the goals of these programs are two-fold.
 The first is to ensure that debtors have learned enough about managing debt to avoid having to file bankruptcy again later in life.
 The second goal is to help debtors determine if they have exhausted all other options for debt relief/management (short of bankruptcy).

 One of these courses must be taken in advance of filing a bankruptcy petition while the other is taken during the bankruptcy process.
 If you’re worried about the ways in which bankruptcy will impact your finances and your credit moving forward, know that these classes will shed light on these concerns in addition to providing other valuable information.
 However, the most direct way to receive personalized guidance regarding your concerns is to speak with a credit lawyer Oklahoma City, OK residents trust.
-By connecting with the experienced team at The Law Offices of Marty D. Martin, you’ll be able to seek personalized answers to your questions that go beyond the generalized information you’ll receive when taking required credit counseling courses as part of the bankruptcy process.
+By connecting with the experienced team at Marty Martin Bankruptcy Law, you’ll be able to seek personalized answers to your questions that go beyond the generalized information you’ll receive when taking required credit counseling courses as part of the bankruptcy process.

 Credit Counseling: Ahead of Filing

 Before you can even file for bankruptcy, you’ll need to attend a credit counseling course approved by the Department of Justice for filers in your state.
 If you’re unsure of which programs meet the criteria set out by the courts, make sure to ask an Oklahoma City, OK credit lawyer.
 If you don’t sign up for a program that is approved, you won’t receive credit for your efforts and your bankruptcy petition could be compromised.